 "When I say in my opinion there is some Secret Service complicity in this, I am not implicating every member of the Secret Service, or even the Presidential detail that was there that day.
 I really don't know what happened but something broke down drastically and there is a tremendous amount of evidence, that at least some of it was not incidental or accidental by any stretch of the imagination.
 I'm just not willing to throw any individual agents were there under the bus because I really simply don't know, you know what happened.
 But I do know the car stopped, I do know that was when the head shot occurred, then it speed off..."
 (Greg Burnham)

 I appreciate that Burnham concerning this matter states, "I'm just not willing to throw any individual agents were there under the bus because I really simply don't know..."
 To demonstrate feasible Secret Service complicity requires substantial evidence.
 Burnham asserts a "tremendous" amount of evidence exists to support Secret Service complicity without offering a single verified instance.
 Burnham does not offer the primary evidence that demonstrates agents repeatedly broke protocol, slept little, and some were drinking.ii These proven actions support the deeply flawed security measures without nefarious speculations and it is possible a high-ranking Secret Service agent was complicit.
-Yet without the offering the supporting evidence necessary it remains a hypothesis and to assume Secret Service complicity without offering evidence is not sufficient.
+Yet without offering the necessary supporting facts, it remains a theory to assume Secret Service complicity and is no different from officials assuming Oswald is guilty.

 "...The bottom line for all of this is Oswald did not kill JFK alone.
 There are so many indications of it and so many different ways.
 Additionally the cover-up is also a conspiracy, this one indication of that conspiracy to cover up....(The Presidential Limousine) whether it stops for 1 second, 2 seconds, 3 seconds, 4 seconds, the extant Zapruder film shows no stop at all.
 And that is definitely evidence...
 "There are good reasons to doubt Oswald was even a shooter, because we have multiple reports of his co workers down around the lunchroom....as late as 12:25 pm."
 (James Fetzer)